Use this in Arrangement Calculator

 Single-Ended Spray

-A triangular arrangement designed to be viewed from one side, typically displayed on an easel or against a wall.
+A triangular arrangement meant to be seen from one side, usually shown on an easel or against a wall.

 UK price range: £60-180